19

 It’s not Pop, it is Country, but it is more along the lines of Sacred music.
 Mainly because of the song selection and instrumentation.
 If you’re looking for an upbeat Christmas CD to put on with friends during the holidays, you don’t want to put this one on.
 This is more suited for a small group of 2 or 4, in a quiet setting.

 I like Andy Griffith.
 He lived and acted according to his convictions.
-I like having his Christmas CD in my collection.
+I like having his Christmas CD in my collection, but it has its drawbacks.

 I give this CD :